Mangajin

+The magazine ceased publication in December 1997 (issue 70) due to financial hardship.
+The name is a combination of the Japanese words for "comic" (漫画, manga) and "person" (人, jin).

 History

-Mangajin began shaping in 1988 when businessman and translator Vaughan P. Simmons began making prototypes of a magazine that could combine Japanese popular culture, entertainment, and language learning into one.
+Mangajin began shaping in 1988, when businessman and translator Vaughan P. Simmons began making prototypes of a magazine that could combine Japanese popular culture, entertainment, and language learning into one.
 Simmons worked with clients from American and European companies and saw how successful they could be with the Japanese and learned the culture, which boosted up the motivation for Mangajin.
 When developing the concept, manga became an ideal solution with the medium being so large and attracting some of the best artists and writers.
 Manga also gives a big perspective on real Japanese society and how the language is spoken.
 Simmons started creating a "four-line-format" which shows the actual text as found in a Japanese manga, a romanization for pronunciation, a literal translation showing the structure of the expression, and an idiomatic English equivalent.

 Beginning with issue #49, the magazines include companion audio tapes for the corresponding issues until the end of the print edition at issue #70.
 Each tape contains audio reenactments of all of the Japanese manga material in that issue.
 Side A contains the stories acted by native Japanese-speaking voice actors.
 Side B contains stories read without pause, first in Japanese, then in English.
 For some of the longer/wordier issues, part of the line-by-line recording from Side A runs over onto Side B.

 North American versions were distributed by Weatherhill, Inc. Following the end of print magazine publication, Wasabi Brothers Trading Company and Rolomail Trading became publishers for Mangajin materials.
 Following the purchases of Weatherhill, Inc. by Shambhala Publications, Mangajin materials were published by Shambhala Publications.

 Japanese versions were distributed by Sekai Shuppan, inc.